Vidvox/vvedu/pages/teaching/teaching_module_1.md

 * * Recording movies
 * * * Capture to h.264 for uploads to YouTube, Vimeo
 * * * Capture to PhotoJPEG / HAP for live remixing
+* Saving your work
+* * Use cmd+s to save a snapshot of the current workspace to disk
+* * Use 'Workspace Inspector' > 'Presets' to create multiple setups in a single project file

+### Special Equipment:

+Though not required for this lesson, the following extra equipment can be used for in class demos and exercises as described below:
+- Blackmagic Input / Output devices
+- External monitors or projectors (and appropriate cables) for fullscreen outputs
+- An ethernet switch or router (and appropriate cables) for NDI® video stream sharing
+- An account on YouTube or Vimeo

 ### Lecture Notes: